Skip to main content

 rue de la Bucaille very long walk to 107'.

 More of the story is now in our 2023 book on travel writing.
-Where we begin to develop these route-planning notes, first into field-notes from the journey and then into paragraphs of final story.
+Where we begin to develop these route-planning notes, first into field-notes from the journey and then into paragraphs of final story, please see below from page 211:

 Return to Cherbourg-en-Cotentin